rluo-23/JavaGame-SevenDays/README.md

 # Seven Days

-Seven Days is a text-based survival adventure game where you must survive for seven days in a dangerous enchanted forest to achieve success.
+Seven Days is a text-based survival adventure game with  Graphical User Interface （GUI) where you must survive for seven days in a dangerous enchanted forest to achieve success.

 ## Features and Functionality